jdittrich/userNeedResearchBook/text/introduction.md

 deliberately did research on the use web and computers for learning, instead of focusing just on the learning software itself).

-We recruited students and teaching staff from various courses and interviewed them.
+We recruited students and teaching staff from various courses and listened to what they told us about their work and particularly how they used web and computers for it.
 The gathered data was analyzed to find out how and why computers and the Internet were used for learning.

 We discovered that  quizzes, workgroups and videos were not so important.
 We found out that the most important aspect of the system was exchanging files.
 The following uses of files were typical: